Oelgendy115/BME688-Project/Report_1.md

   Training the RandomForest classifier with balanced class weights to account for any data imbalances.

 - **Metrics Generation:**
-  Generating performance metrics such as accuracy, confusion matrix, and classification reports, which are saved in a JSON file (`model_metrics.json`).
+  Generating performance metrics such as accuracy, confusion matrix, and classification reports, which are saved in a JSON file (`model_metrics.json`) when a file is used in prediction.

 ---